How Do Air Conditioners Work?

 - The cold refrigerant then absorbs more heat from the indoor air and the cycle continues.

-As you can see, asking the question “how do air conditioners work” can lead to a very simple or very complicated explanation.
-It’s the same with describing types of air conditioners.
-And because indoor living spaces come in a variety of shapes and sizes, from today’s new tiny homes, to 30,000 square foot estates, residential air conditioning systems are also available in different styles and configurations to match.
-There are three primary types – split-system air conditioner, packaged air conditioner, and ductless air conditioner.
-Each has its own specialized uses, but they all essentially do the same thing – make it cool inside your home.
-The type of AC cooling system that works best for you depends on your geographical location, the size and physical limitations of your home, and the way you use it.
+Because indoor living spaces come in a variety of shapes and sizes, from today’s new tiny homes to large estates, residential air conditioning systems are available in different styles.
+There are three primary types: split-system, packaged, and ductless air conditioners.
+Each has its own specialized uses.
+The best air conditioner for you depends on your geographical location, the size and physical limitations of your home, and the way you use it.

-Split-system offer the most common answer to the question, “what is central air?”
-These systems include both an indoor unit and an outdoor unit.
-The indoor unit, typically a furnace or a fan coil, includes the evaporator coil and blower fan (air handler) that circulates air throughout the home.
+Split-systems offer the most common answer to the question, “what is central air?”
+The indoor unit, typically a furnace or an air handler, includes the evaporator coil and blower fan (air handler) that circulates air throughout the home.
 The outdoor unit holds the compressor and the condenser coil.

-Split-system air conditioners provide a variety of options, including basic single-stage systems, quieter and more efficient two-stage systems, and the quietest, most energy-saving multi-stage systems.
-A split system air conditioner offers consistent, reliable temperature control to the entire home.
-And, because the air conditioning system uses filters in the indoor air handler, it can clean your air while it cools it.
+Split-system air conditioners provide a variety of options, including basic single-stage systems, quieter and more efficient two-stage systems, and the quietest, most energy-saving inverter air conditioners.
+A split system air conditioner offers reliable temperature control to the entire home.
+Because the system uses filters in the indoor air handler, it can clean your air while it cools it.
+Learn more about what is a split air conditioning system?

 Packaged air conditioning systems also offer a variety of options to provide better energy efficiency.
 They are available in two-stage systems and single-stage systems.
 Higher efficiency models include multi-speed blower fans.
 In the United States, packaged systems are most common in the south and southwest areas of the country.